NSAPH-Projects/oil_gas_development_medicaid/README.md

 Terms of Use:
-By using the contents on this Github repo and the article, you agree to cite our paper.
+By using the contents on this GitHub repo and the article, you agree to cite our paper.